 - Each cabinet can be created with a unique filing structure beneath it.
 This is important in creating a structured filing system, as it means you can avoid asking users to file to unnecessary locations (i.e. if I place a document into the permanent cabinet, I should not be asked to file to a year).

-Refer to Managing Cabinets
+Refer to Setting up your Cabinets and Categories.

 Categories are the way documents are tagged with meta-data to create a filing structure.
 Categories can be used as filters on lists when displaying information in FYI.

 Categories are completely customisable, although Year is one category that every practice will need.

 - Tax Type: BAS, IAS, Income Tax, FBT, Payroll, etc.

 - Corporate Secretarial Type: ASIC, Register of Members, Minutes, etc.

 FYI will provide some initial default Categories upon trial creation, but these can be edited/removed and others can be set up to suit the requirements of your practice.